 All standards of accommodation are available in Abuja, Nigeria.

 ICT4D Conference participants must book and pay for their own accommodation by submitting a request to their chosen hotel.
-A range of partner hotels close to the venue will be listed on the ICT4D Conference website by December 1, 2019.
-The accommodation listed will be offered on a first-come, first-serve basis.
+View a range of partner hotels close to the venue, the accommodation listed will be offered on a first-come, first-serve basis.

 In Nigeria’s towns and cities, ATMs can be found in banks, hotels, train stations or shopping malls.
 However, if heading off the beaten track, then it’s worth checking in advance to make sure there’s an ATM somewhere conveniently located.